Review of Global Studies

 Figures

-The Review of Global Studies journal provides an interdisciplinary platform for examining global developments and international relations within the broader domain of social sciences.
-It encompasses themes such as global governance, political and economic dynamics, public policy, development studies, migration, identity, transnational mobility, and historical and critical perspectives.
+Review of Global Studies journal provides an interdisciplinary platform for examining global developments and international relations within the broader domain of social sciences.
+It encompasses themes such as global governance, political and economic dynamics, public policy, development studies, migration, identity, and transnational mobility.

 The journal focuses on the interactions between state and non-state actors, international organizations, and civil society in shaping global processes.
-It encourages comparative, theoretical, and empirical research that contributes to understanding global networks, transnational identities, and evolving global challenges.
+It encourages historical, comparative, theoretical, and empirical research that contributes to understanding global issues, regional and domestic developments, transnational identities, and emerging global challenges.

 Ethical and Legal Conditions